-- □To you or someone who has the legal right to act for you (your personal representative) in order to administer your rights as described in this notice; and - □To the Secretary of the Department of Health and Human Services, if necessary, to make sure your privacy is protected.
+- □To you or someone who has the legal right to act for you (your personal representative) in order to administer your rights as described in this notice; and - □To the Secretary of the Department of Health and Human Services, if necessary, to confirm we are meeting our privacy obligations.

-We have the right to collect, use, and disclose health information for your treatment, to pay for your health care and to operate our business.
-For example, we may use or disclose your health information:
+We may collect, use, and disclose health information for your treatment, to pay for your health care and to operate our business.
+For example, we may collect, use, and disclose your health information:

-- For Payment of premiums due us, to determine your coverage, and to process claims for health care services you receive, including for subrogation or coordination of other benefits you may have.
-For example, we may tell a doctor whether you are eligible for coverage and what percentage of the bill may be covered. - For Treatment.
-We may collect, use, and disclose health information to aid in your treatment or the coordination of your care.
-For example, we may collect information from, or disclose information to, your physicians or hospitals to help them provide medical care to you. - For Health Care Operations.
-We may collect, use, and disclose health information as necessary to operate and manage our business activities related to providing and managing your health care coverage.
+- For Payment of premiums owed to us, to determine your health care coverage, and to process claims for health care services you receive, including for coordination of other benefits you may have.
+For example, we may tell a doctor whether you are eligible for coverage for certain medical procedures and what percentage of the bill may be covered. - For Treatment, including to aid in your treatment or the coordination of your care.
+For example, we share information with other doctors to help them provide medical care to you. - For Health Care Operations as necessary to operate and manage our business activities related to providing and managing your health care coverage.
 For example, we might talk to your physician to suggest a disease management or wellness program that could help improve your health or we may analyze data to determine how we can improve our services.
-We may also de-identify health information in accordance with applicable laws.
-After that information is de-identified, the information is no longer subject to this notice and we may use the information for any lawful purpose. - □ To Provide You Information on Health-Related Programs or Products such as alternative medical treatments and programs or about health-related products and services, subject to limits imposed by law. - □ For Plan Sponsors.
-If your coverage is through an employer sponsored group health plan, we may share summary health information and enrollment and disenrollment information with the plan sponsor.
-In addition, we may share other health information with the plan sponsor for plan administration purposes if the plan sponsor agrees to special restrictions on its use and disclosure of the information in accordance with federal law. - □ For Underwriting Purposes.
-We may collect, use, and disclose your health information for underwriting purposes; however, we will not use or disclose your genetic information for such purposes. - □ For Reminders.
-We may use or disclose health information to send you reminders about your benefits or care, such as appointment reminders with providers who provide medical care to you. - □ For Communications to You.
-We may communicate, electronically or via telephone, these treatment, payment or health care operation messages using telephone numbers or email addresses you provide to us.
+We may also de-identify health information in accordance with applicable laws. - □ To Provide You Information on Health-Related Programs or Products such as alternative medical treatments and programs or about health-related products and services, subject to limits imposed by law. - □ For Plan Sponsors, if your coverage is through an employer sponsored group health plan.
+We may share summary health information and enrollment and disenrollment information with the plan sponsor.
+We also may share other health information with the plan sponsor for plan administration purposes if the plan sponsor agrees to special restrictions on its use and disclosure of the information in accordance with federal law. - □ For Underwriting Purposes; however, we will not use or disclose your genetic information for such purposes.
+For example, we may use some health information in risk rating and pricing such as age and gender, as permitted by state and federal regulations.
+However, we do not use race, ethnicity, language, gender identity, or sexual orientation information in our underwriting process, or for denial of services, coverage, and benefits. - □ For Reminders, we may collect, use, and disclose health information to send you reminders about your benefits or care, such as appointment reminders with providers who provide medical care to you. - □ For Communications to You about treatment, payment or health care operations using telephone numbers or email addresses you provide to us.

-We may collect, use, and disclose your health information for the following purposes under limited circumstances:
+We may collect, use, and disclose your health information for the following purposes under limited circumstances and subject to certain requirements: